Skin cancer is the growth of cancer cells that start in the skin.

 Basal and squamous cell cancers are more common in men and in people over 50 years old.
 These cancers are most likely to occur in people with:

 Most skin cancers do not cause symptoms.
-The most common first symptom of skin cancer is a change in the skin.
+When they do appear, the most common first symptom is a change in the skin.

 Basal cell carcinoma may appear as a: